Disclosures

 At SimFer, our commitment to human rights is core to our values, in line with Rio Tinto’s global commitments.
 We strive to treat all individuals with dignity and respect, including our employees, contractors, supply chain workers, local communities, and others affected by our activities and business relationships.

-In 2024, SimFer commissioned Article One, a consultancy specializing in human rights and ethics, to conduct Human Rights Impact Assessments (HRIA) for the SimFer mine, as well as related infrastructure, including the SimFer rail spur and port.
+In 2024, SimFer commissioned Article One, a consultancy specialising in human rights and ethics, to conduct Human Rights Impact Assessments (HRIA) for the SimFer mine, as well as related infrastructure, including the SimFer rail spur and port.

 For any additional questions regarding the report and the implementation of the recommendations, please contact our Human Rights team at: [email protected].